Aminocd/slate/source/index.html.md

-store-id | The ID of the store that the store review relates to comment | The written content of the review score | A score between 0 and 10 (inclusive) by the store reviewer created-at | The time and date when the store review was created
+store-id | The ID of the store that the store review relates to comment | The written content of the review score | A score between 0 and 10 (inclusive) by the store reviewer user-name | The user name of the store review author user-avatar-url | The URL of the store review author's avatar created-at | The time and date when the store review was created

 ## List Issuer's Received Store Reviews